 We’ve followed up with the bar and with police but unfortunately the people who did this have not been identified yet.
 One thing that was really unsettling was one of the security guards from the bar said “we see this happen to girls all the time”.
 How sick to know that these people are free to continue visiting bars around Melbourne.

 I’ve tried to research statistics on drink spiking in Melbourne or Victoria and it’s hard to find any numbers or reports, I truly hope this isn’t because people are not speaking out.
 If this happens to you (I honestly hope it doesn’t), please speak out, get help and let’s shine a light on this that it is not okay.

 I’m not sharing this story for sympathy, it’s the last thing I want, what I want is for my Melbourne community and friends to be safe.
 I needed to vent and this space is a place that I have created where I feel safe and comfortable to do so…

-If you are reading this I hope you take away this one thing: Never leave your drink unattended, never accept drinks from people you don’t know and look out for your friends.
+If you are reading this I hope you take away this one thing: Never leave your drink unattended, never accept drinks from people you don’t know and look out for one another.

 Let’s hope and pray that the sick people who do this are found.
 I won’t tolerate living in a place where people think this is okay.